David Wright (arranger): Early life

 Wright grew up in Mattoon, Illinois, and currently lives in St. Louis, Missouri.
-He graduated from David Lipscomb University in Nashville then earned his Ph.D. in Mathematics at Columbia University in New York.
+He graduated from David Lipscomb University in Nashville then earned his Ph.D. in Mathematics at Columbia University.
 He joined the faculty of Washington University in St. Louis in 1972.
 He is married to Sandi Wright, Sweet Adelines International Quartet Champion of 1978 and 1986 with Tetrachords and Ambiance.

 Career

-Wright is retired from his position as a professor of Mathematics at Washington University in St. Louis, where he also served as Chair of the Mathematics Department for several years.
+Wright is retired from his position as a professor of Mathematics in the Arts and Sciences at Washington University in St. Louis, where he also served as Chair of the Mathematics Department for several years.
 His research of affine algebraic geometry and polynomial automorphisms has led to publications and invitations to speak at international mathematics conferences.
 He designed and teaches a university course in Mathematics and Music, and has directed seminars across the globe on that topic.

 Barbershop harmony

 Wright is an arranger and composer of vocal music, where his work often integrates the close harmony barbershop style with jazz, gospel, contemporary a cappella and more.
-He is the Associate Director of the St. Charles Ambassadors of Harmony, an award-winning male chorus of 130 singers.
+He is the Associate Director of the Ambassadors of Harmony, an award-winning male chorus of 130 singers.
 He was inducted into the Barbershop Harmony Society Hall of Fame in 2008.
 He has arranged hundreds of songs in the barbershop style, including some co-arranged with Deke Sharon, and has earned four international chorus gold medals with the Ambassadors of Harmony.
 As a quartet singer he has won three district championships.
 He has appeared on national radio and TV broadcasts, and has authored several articles on vocal harmony, as well as a textbook on mathematics and music.